 Facilities

-Additionally, the Black Box Theater can be adapted to accommodate up to 125 patrons for a variety of unique theatre experiences.
+Additionally, the Black Box Theater in Robinson Hall for the Performing Arts can be adapted to accommodate up to 125 patrons for a variety of unique and intimate theatre experience.
+This theater is primarily used for Department of Theatre productions.

-In addition to these state-of-the-art performance spaces, the department also has a newly renovated White Box--a classroom and lab theater space in the Rowe Arts Building--dedicated to the development of student works and projects.
+In addition to these state-of-the-art performance spaces, the department also has a newly renovated White Box–a classroom and lab theater space in the Rowe Arts Building–dedicated to the development of student works and projects.
 While serving as a classroom and rehearsal space, the White Box is home to the Robinson Hall Players, a student activities organization, as well as 24/7: The Student 24-hour Play FestivalThe Student One-Act Play Festival, and other various student organizations and events in the Shoestring Series.

 Robinson Hall also features a 120-seat multimedia lecture classroom, a fully equipped design lab, specialized studios, and shops for dance, design, computing, costuming, and scenic production, in addition to other state-of-the-art classroom and instructional spaces.